FluffyderDelphin/Chat_App/README.md

 ## Tech used

--React Native
+- React Native
--Expo
+- Expo
--Firebase
+- Firebase
--Gifted Chat
+- Gifted Chat

 ## How to use

 **Needed**
--Node.js Yarn
+- Node.js Yarn
--Expo and Expo go App
+- Expo and Expo go App
--either a working Android/IOS Device or Emulator to start the App via Expo **Steps**
+- either a working Android/IOS Device or Emulator to start the App via Expo **Steps**
--run 'yarn' to install depedencies
+- run 'yarn' to install depedencies
--'expo start' to run Expo
+- 'expo start' to run Expo
--Scan QR Code or "Run on Android device/emulator" to start the App
+- Scan QR Code or "Run on Android device/emulator" to start the App